LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 ## Staking rewards

-Staking rewards incentivize users to participate in governance, making the decision making more decentralized and community-driven.
+Staking rewards incentivize users to participate in governance, making the decision-making more decentralized and community-driven.
 In short, users get [voting power](docs-user/governance/overview.mdx#voting-power) and rewards for staking tokens for a specific time period.

 Lisk applies a **time-weight boosting** on rewards: